1. An overview of data protection

 - The data subject has lodged an objection to the processing in accordance with Article 21 (1) of the DS-GVO and it is not yet clear whether the legitimate reasons of the controller outweigh those of the data subject.

-If one of the above-mentioned conditions is met and a data subject wishes to request the restriction of personal data stored by TSMH GmbH, he/she may contact an employee of the data controller at any time.
-The employee of TSMH GmbH will arrange for the restriction of the processing.
+If one of the above-mentioned conditions is met and a data subject wishes to request the restriction of personal data stored by Coinsbee GmbH, he/she may contact an employee of the data controller at any time.
+The employee of Coinsbee GmbH will arrange for the restriction of the processing.

 f) Right to data transferability

 Every person concerned by the processing of personal data has the right, granted by the European Directives and Regulations, to receive the personal data concerning him/her which have been provided by the data subject to a controller in a structured, common and machine-readable format.
 He/she also has the right to have this data communicated to another controller without hindrance by the controller to whom the personal data has been made available, provided that the processing is based on the consent pursuant to Art.
 6(1)(a) DS-GVO or Art.
 9(2)(a) DS-GVO or on a contract pursuant to Art.
 6(1)(b) DS-GVO and that the processing is carried out by means of automated procedures, unless the processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.

 Furthermore, when exercising his or her right to data transfer in accordance with Art.
 20 Paragraph 1 of the DS-GVO, the data subject has the right to request that personal data be transferred directly from one person responsible to another, insofar as this is technically feasible and provided that this does not affect the rights and freedoms of other persons.

 To assert the right to data transferability, the person concerned can contact an employee of Coinsbee GmbH at any time.